borntofrappe/fullstack-d3/README.md

 ### Navigator

-`Navigator` is Web APIs which provides detailed information regarding the user location, following the consent of said user.
+`Navigator` is a Web API which provides detailed information regarding the user location, pending consent.
 In the specific project, it is used to find the longitude and latitude to then draw a circle in the matching location.

 ```js
 navigator.geolocation.getCurrentPosition(position => {